Khmer National Navy: Insignia

 MNK personnel after 1970 wore over the left pocket of their Pale Stone working or service dress white shirts a cloth embroidered badge featuring two crossed anchors inserted on a wreath surmounted by three stars, all in yellow outlined black on a Pale Stone or white background.
 A subdued version was worn with the OG jungle fatigues.
-Navy Blue and subdued nametapes were worn over the right shirt or jacket pocket on OG jungle fatigues and Pale Stone working and service dress white uniforms; plastic nameplates were occasionally worn with the Navy Blue overseas service dress over the left breast and the working uniform on the right breast.
+Cloth Navy Blue and subdued nametapes were worn over the right shirt or jacket pocket on OG jungle fatigues and Pale Stone working and service dress white uniforms; Navy Blue plastic nameplates with white lettering were occasionally worn with the Navy Blue overseas service dress over the left breast and the working uniform on the right breast.

+The MNK had several several unit and qualification insignia, the former being worn on the left shoulder and the latter on the right chest.
+Specialised services within the Khmer National Navy wore full-colour cloth embroidered shield insignia on their upper left sleeve, although Nageurs de Combat and SEALs wore their round unit patches on the right pocket of their fatigue shirts instead.
+All Naval Infantry battalions (BFMs) wore the same shoulder insignia, consisting of a combined yellow crossed rifles and anchor device embroidered on a shield-shaped patch patterned after the Khmer Republic flag.
+The Commandos de Choc security battalions wore a similar patch, featuring a combined yellow crossed anchors and a Commando dagger pointed upwards.
+In addition to their battalion insignia, Marine riflemen serving in the BFMs were entitled to wear collar tabs featuring two yellow crossed rifles embroidered on a Navy Blue cloth background.
+SEALs cloth embroidered parachutist wings, consisting of a combined winged Scuba set, leaves and anchor device, were displayed above the right breast pocket, whilst foreign airborne qualification badges went over the left pocket as per in the Army.
+MNK personnel assigned to a specific Maritime or Riverine Region wore the correspondent insignia on the upper right sleeve, whilst MNK Headquarters insignia also went to the right shoulder.

-Officers were entitled to wear on the right pocket of their working uniforms and jungle fatigues a full-colour cloth embroidered Navy Blue round patch with two white crossed anchors set on a yellow wreath.
+MNK officers were entitled to wear on the right pocket of their working uniforms and jungle fatigues a full-colour cloth embroidered Navy Blue round patch with two white crossed anchors set on a yellow wreath.
 This patch came in two versions: one with a yellow star superimposed on the crossed anchors was worn by line officers (former officer cadets that had undergone training for the command of a vessel at the Khmer Naval Academy) whereas those without the star were given to non-line officers.
-Specialised services within the Khmer National Navy wore full-colour cloth embroidered shield insignia on their upper left sleeve (Nageurs de Combat and SEALs wore their round unit patches on the right pocket of their fatigue shirts); MNK personnel assigned to a specific Maritime or Riverine Region wore the correspondent insignia on the upper right sleeve.
-MNK headquarters insignia went to the right shoulder.

-MNK officers sent for training overseas wore on the upper left sleeve of their Navy Blue overseas jackets and Pale Stone working shirts a Cambodian national emblem with "Marine Nationale Khmère" tab, or a simple rectangular flash bearing "Khmer Republic" inscribed in either French or Khmer script on a Cambodian national flag background.
+When sent for training overseas, MNK officers wore on the upper left sleeve of their Navy Blue overseas jackets and Pale Stone working shirts a Cambodian national emblem with "Marine Nationale Khmère" tab, or a simple rectangular flash bearing "Khmer Republic" inscribed in either French or Khmer script on a Cambodian national flag background.